michielvoo/docker/aws/Readme.md

 ## Usage

 This Docker image supports automated resource provisioning and application deployment to AWS.
-The [`Set-AWSCredential`][credentials] cmdlet is used for authentication, which requires the access key and secret key of an authorized IAM user.
-The [`Set-DefaultAWSRegion`][region] cmdlet can be used to set a default region for all commands.
+The code in the root user's PowerShell profile checks for the existence of the well-known environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to save as AWS credentials to the persistent store as the `default` profile.
+When `AWS_DEFAULT_REGION` is set then a default AWS region is also set.

-An example is given in [`example.ps1`](example.ps1), which uses the environment variables shown in the command below to authenticate and to set a default region.
+An example invocation is given in below:

 ```
-docker run --rm -it -v $PWD:/root/work --env AWS_ACCESS_KEY --env AWS_REGION --env AWS_SECRET_KEY aws -File example.ps1
+docker run --rm -it -v $PWD:/root/work --env AWS_ACCESS_KEY_ID --env AWS_SECRET_ACCESS_KEY --env AWS_DEFAULT_REGION aws -File example.ps1
 ```

 (This command uses a 'local' build of the Docker image named `aws`.)